 Working a reasonable, limited work week will help focus you on becoming a more productive programmer rather than trying to solve problems the hard, slow way.

-Given the choice you shouldn't take your work home with you.
+You shouldn’t take your work home with you.
 If you want to keep coding you should have no trouble finding interesting projects to work on, untrammeled by the requirements of your job.
-If can't or won't code in your free time, that's fine too.
+But if can’t or won’t code in your free time, that’s fine too.